-- B.C.
-Provincial Health directives require all workers to maintain a physical distance of two metres (six feet) from other people. - When physical distancing cannot be implemented or maintained, facial coverings must be used.
+- B.C.'s Provincial Health Officer directives require all workers to maintain a physical distance of two metres (six feet) from other people. - When physical distancing cannot be implemented or maintained, facial coverings must be used.
 Facial coverings include cloth masks, disposable masks, bandanas, and pullup neck tubes.
-Physical distancing and/or mask use applies everywhere, including in personal and work vehicles, shuttle buses, office and field locations, and in our local communities. - Exceptions to the wearing of masks: - In the ATCO Two Rivers Lodge dining hall.
-Guests may not wear any work clothes in the dining hall - including bandanas or cloth masks - that may be soiled from use on the work site.
-Disposable masks will be available at the security desk in the dining hall, if you choose to use face coverings during meal service. - At this time Northern Health has discouraged the use of masks for food service providers in dining room. - Guests are responsible for ensuring they comply with physical distancing requirements throughout the facility including in the lobby, hallways, elevators, boot rooms, dining areas and when loading and unloading from buses and shuttles. - Line demarcations for 6' spacing are on the floor in the atrium (lobby), north boot room, Commissary, and meal services lines.
+Physical distancing and/or mask use applies everywhere, including in personal and work vehicles, shuttle buses, office and field locations, and in our local communities.

+- Guests are not permitted to wear face covering (including cloth masks and bandana's) in the dining hall that may be soiled from use on the work site.
+Disposable masks will be available at the security desk in the dining hall, if you choose to use face coverings during meal service. - Disposable masks are available as mask stations throughout the camp - Guests are responsible for ensuring they comply with physical distancing requirements throughout the facility including in the lobby, hallways, elevators, boot rooms, dining areas and when loading and unloading from buses and shuttles. - Line demarcations for 6' spacing are on the floor in the atrium (lobby), north boot room, Commissary, and meal services lines.

-What about Hand Washing Stations?
+What about hand washing stations?

-- As of July 5, 2020, there are six additional handwashing stations available in the dining room. - Guests are reminded of the handwashing protocol: - o All camp guests are required to wash hands before entering the dining room. - If you are coming to the dining room from your camp room, wash your hands in your room and sanitize upon entry to dining room. - If you are coming to the dining room from boot room, you can use: boot room washroom, atrium washroom, theatre washroom in addition to dining room washroom to wash your hands before dining.
+- There are six handwashing stations available in the dining room. - Guests are reminded of the handwashing protocol: - o All camp guests are required to wash hands before entering the dining room. - o If you are coming to the dining room from your camp room, wash your hands in your room and sanitize upon entry to dining room. - If you are coming to the dining room from boot room, you can use: boot room washroom, atrium washroom, theatre washroom in addition to dining room washroom to wash your hands before dining.
 Continue to sanitize upon entry.